Everyone likes a pretty graph

 Pie and Area are designed as “2d” or “single series” charts while the rest are designed to be “3d” or “multi series” charts.
-Some of them (like Bar and Column) can be used as 2d but they don’t look quite right – while the data is correct, the colours are wrong.
+Some of them (like Bar and Column) can be used as 2d but they don’t look quite right – the while the data is correct the colours are wrong.

 But the charts themselves are not enough.
 You need a way to process the responses so that they can be displayed in one of the charts.
 The processing is done by something we call a response processor.
 Tachyon has several processors built-in, like date-time single series, date-time multi series, default single series and default multi series.
 You can also provide your own code to do the processing but that is beyond the scope of this article.

 The examples below will have the raw configuration Json that each graph uses, so let’s quickly go over the fields in that Json to give you an idea what they mean.

 Each chart should be uniquely identified by its Id field.
 It is up to you what that unique value is.
 You can put a Title on the chart and choose from one of several chart types available.

 X defines which column from the schema to use as X axis, Y does the same for value.
 Z axis is available on the 3d charts and allows you to pick the column over which o aggregate the data.
 PostProcessor defines which processing function to use and multiple charts can use the same function and essentially plot the same data differently if you so desire, or each chart can use its own processing function.
 Parameters of each function can be found in the documentation and they are outside the scope of this article.

 Row defines which row the chart should be in.
 This value becomes important if you have more than one chart and helps you define if the charts should be side by side, in which case they would have the same row number, or one over another, where they would have different row numbers.

 To aggregate or not to aggregate.